harshiit13/sgp/README.md

 clone this repo using clone method

 # 4
-get into the sgp folder "cd shp" and run " ng serve " command
+get into the sgp folder "cd sgp" and run " ng serve " command

 # DONE
 visit to http://localhost:4200/